Israel and Jordan Sign Peace Treaty

 October 26, 1994

-Israeli Prime Minister Yitzhak Rabin and Jordanian King Hussein sign a peace treaty at the Wadi Araba Border Crossing between Eilat, Israel and Aqaba, Jordan.
-The treaty with Jordan is Israel’s second with a neighboring Arab state and the signing is attended by more than 4,500 guests and witnessed by President Clinton.
+Israeli Prime Minister Yitzhak Rabin and Jordanian King Hussein sign a peace treaty at the Wadi Araba border crossing between Eilat, Israel, and Aqaba, Jordan.
+The treaty with Jordan is Israel’s second with a neighboring Arab state, and the signing is attended by more than 4,500 guests and witnessed by President Bill Clinton.

-The agreement between Israel and Jordan settled border disputes, put in place water resource sharing protocols and agreed to cooperation in areas of trade, tourism and protection and freedom of access to religious and historical places.
+The agreement between Israel and Jordan settles border disputes, puts in place water-resource-sharing protocols, and calls for cooperation in areas of trade, tourism, and protection and freedom of access to religious and historical places.